gii-is-DP2/DP2-1920-GI-04/readme.md

 *	The percentage of discount can’t be neither higher than 100 nor lower than 0
 *	Percentage of discount, end date and start date are all mandatory values
 *	The promotion isn’t applied to already booked visits, even if the booked date is during the promotion
-*	No promotions can be set on the same period and service
+*	No promotions can be set on the same period and solution

 Use Cases:

 * As an administrator, create a promotion with proper dates and 15% discount.
 It's successful.
-As an owner, book a service visit for the same service both during the promotion and not.
+As an owner, book a solution visit for the same solution both during the promotion and not.
 The difference between prices should be of 15% - :heavy_check_mark:
-* As an owner, book a service visit for a certain date.
+* As an owner, book a solution visit for a certain date.
 It's successful.
 As an administrator, create a promotion with proper dates that fall into the previously booked date and 15% discount.
 It's successful.
 The price before creating the promotion and after creating the promotion can't be different. - :x:
 * As an administrator, create a promotion with past dates and 15% discount.
 It's not successful. - :x:
 * As an administrator, create a promotion with proper dates and 101% discount.
 It's not successful. - :x:
 * As an administrator, create a promotion with proper dates and 15% discount.
 It's successful.
-Create another promotion that coincides in period but doesn't have the exact same one, and with the same service.
+Create another promotion that coincides in period but doesn't have the exact same one, and with the same solution.
 It's not successful. - :x:

 ### US12 - Create Beauty Contests Automatically
 As an administrator